bsmith89/strain-corr/doc/manuscript/manuscript.md

 with more dissimilar SNP genotypes were often those with dissimilar gene content as well.
-For instance, across the 28 inferred strains of _E. coli_, we found a significant correlation between the gene content dissimilarity and the genotype dissimilarity (Spearman’s ⍴ = 0.44, p = 0.018; Fig. 3F).
+For instance, across the 28 inferred strains of _E. coli_, we found a significant correlation between the gene content dissimilarity and the genotype dissimilarity (Spearman's ⍴ = 0.44, p = 0.018; Fig. 3F).
 This suggests that the increased diversity captured by StrainPGC facilitates expanded analyses of intraspecific gene content variation in the gut microbiome.